Emmanuel-va1d/Emmanuel-va1d/README.md

 - 📫 How to reach me: ...
 Email: vald.emmanuel04@gmail.com
 - ⚡ Fun fact: ...
 I love music and soccer

-> Work willingly at whatever you do, as if you were working for the Lord rather than for people
+"Work willingly at whatever you do, as if you were working for the Lord rather than for people"
->> Colossians 3:23
+> Colossians 3:23